dgis/emu48android/ReadMe.txt

 The Eric's Real scripts ("real*.kml" and "real*.bmp") are embedded in this application with the kind permission of Eric Rechlin.

 TODO
+- Build with Android 4.0
 - Add a separation between the pixels (Suggestion from Jaime Meza)
 - Sometimes the "busy" annunciator gets stuck
-- Pixel alignment (pixel squeeze?) issue
 - Add KML script loading dependencies fallback to the inner ROM (and may be KML include?)
 - Add haptic feedback when touch a button
 - Add a true fullscreen mode under the status bar and the bottom buttons